flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ## Training a Text Classification Model

+Training other types of models is very similar to the scripts for training sequence labelers above.
+For text classification, use an appropriate corpus and use document-level embeddings instead of word-level embeddings (see tutorials on both for difference).
+The rest is exactly the same as before!

-Here is example code for training a text classifier over the TREC-6 corpus, using a combination of simple GloVe embeddings and Flair embeddings.
+Here a simple example script that trains an RNN classifier for question classification with a combination of GloVe and Flair embeddings:

 ```python
 from flair.data import Corpus